Life Cycle of Plants

 What is the Asexual Reproduction of Plants?

-In simple, the plants which grow without fertilization are called asexually reproduced plants.
+The plants which grow without fertilization are called asexually reproduced plants.
 Asexual reproduction can occur from fragmentation, spores, budding, and vegetative propagation.
 Potatoes are a famous example of the asexual reproduction of plants.

 Interesting Facts

-• Great Basin bristlecone pine is the longest living plant found in the world.
+• Great Basin bristlecone pine is the longest-living plant found in the world.
 Its age is measured to be around 5,056 years.

-• Coco de Mer is the seed of a palm tree, it can weigh about 18 Kg (40 pounds) and can reach a height of 12 feet.
+• Coco de Mer is the seed of a palm tree, it can weigh about 18 Kg (40 pounds) and reach a height of 12 feet.

-• Rose, Jasmine, and Lily are the strongest smelling flowers.
+• Rose, Jasmine, and Lily are the strongest-smelling flowers.

 • When a seed is not germinating, it is in a dormant state.
 In this stage, it is no more than dead stuff.